Mexico elections center on disgust with corruption

 Much of the popular ire has been aimed at unpopular President Enrique Peña Nieto's Institutional Revolutionary Party.
 Its candidate, José Antonio Meade, failed to gain traction with voters who would not give him the benefit of the doubt in spite of his ample resume in government and being an outsider to the ruling party.

-Ricardo Anaya is the candidate of a right-left coalition.
-He has tried to harness the youth vote with an emphasis on technology and new ideas, but he divided his own conservative party to take its candidacy and it's unclear if his new allies in the leftist Democratic Revolution Party will actually turn out for someone from the other end of the ideological spectrum.
+Anaya has tried to harness the youth vote with an emphasis on technology and new ideas, but he divided his own conservative party to take its candidacy and it's unclear if his new allies in the leftist Democratic Revolution Party will actually turn out for someone from the other end of the ideological spectrum.

 Sunday is the first time that an independent candidate appears on the ballot.

-Jaime "El Bronco" Rodríguez fought for attention with a horse-mounted "everyman" campaign and by tossing out policy bombs such as his proposal to cut off the hands of public officials caught stealing.
+Jaime "El Bronco" Rodríguez fought for attention with a horse-mounted "everyman" campaign and by tossing out policy bombs like his proposal to cut off the hands of public officials caught stealing.
 Without the big party machinery it was an uphill battle.

 But "independent candidacies are here to stay in Mexico," Janine Otálora Malassis, president of the electoral court, said on Friday.